NW5er/data-science-portfolio/film-production-recommendation/README.md

 # Deciding the Next Film Project: Romance vs Horror

 ## 📚 Project Overview
 As part of an MSc Data Science assignment, I took on the role of a data scientist at a fictional film production company.
-The company's last movie was a box office failure, and the CEO — Beff Jezos — has called for data-driven insights to guide the next production decision.
+The company's last movie was a box office failure, and the CEO has called for data-driven insights to guide the next production decision.

 The challenge: **Should the next movie be a Romance or a Horror film?**
 In addition, I was tasked with recommending: